In Sum, the route to truth is found in pursuit of the will of the self.

-With Uncommon Sense, I have attempted to communicate my most primal thoughts with respect to the most primal motives of humanity.
+Within Uncommon Sense, I have attempted to communicate my most primal thoughts with respect to the most primal of human exigencies.

-What I have discovered (in throwing my bottle into the oceans of the human psyche) is that communication is an extremely complex process.
-That any concept of “giving, and receiving voice” is extremely tenuous indeed.
+What I have discovered (in throwing said bottle into the ocean of the human psyche) is that communication is an extremely complex process.
+That any concept of “giving, and receiving voice” in relation to anything of substance is extremely tenuous at best.

-From an alternative perspective one might assume that after thousands of contacts and campaigns that at least one individual might have an opinion with respect to human purpose.
+One might assume that after thousands of contacts and campaigns that at least one individual might be brave enough to have an opinion with respect to human purpose.

 This is not unlike the concept of the Emperor’s clothes.
-Either the general public is afraid in engaging in reality apart from that which they have been provided by the interests of the Emperor, or the ego simply will not allow it apart from the status quo.
+Either the common individual is afraid of engaging in any reality apart from that which has been provided by the interests of the Emperor, or the ego simply will not allow critical thinking outside of the status quo.